getbubblenow/javicle/docs/jvc_js.md

 Sampling rate in Hz (audio).

 #### `tracks`
-An array of the tracks in a video.
+An array of the A/V tracks in a video.
 Only includes audio and video tracks.

+#### `allTracks`
+An array of **all** the tracks in a video.
+Includes subtitles/data/other tracks.

 #### `audioTracks`
 An array of the audio tracks in a video.